 The name is Small B&B Café and that’s just what it is!
 Small and quaint with the touch of home and the goodness of the earth filled my mind as I walked into this colorful café.
-It is side by side to a very eclectic bed and breakfast nestled in a small tourist town called Pittsboro which is just 10 miles north of Chapel Hill, North Carolina, the home of UNC.
+It is side by side to a very eclectic bed and breakfast.
+Nestled in a small tourist town called Pittsboro.
+Just 10 miles north of Chapel Hill, North Carolina, the home of UNC.

-The menu of the day displayed on the chalk board wall consisted of Ricotta & Lemon Hotcakes, Asparagus & Mushroom soup with a dash of lemon, Chicken Salad Sandwich with tarragon and green onions, Sunrise Salad with asparagus, green onions, hard-boiled egg along with creamy lemon, dill dressing.
-There were a few more great sounding dishes and although the menu was short it did not lack in originality or flavor.
+The menu of the day displayed on the chalkboard wall consisted of Ricotta & Lemon Hotcakes, Asparagus & Mushroom soup with a dash of lemon, Chicken Salad Sandwich with tarragon and green onions, Sunrise Salad with asparagus, green onions, hard-boiled egg along with creamy lemon, dill dressing.
+There were a few better sounding dishes.
+Although the menu was short it did not lack in originality or flavor.

 I chose the soup and salad combo with a homemade dinner roll.
-The order was taken and paid for at the counter and I was given a joker card as my “number” which I placed on the table right in the middle of the restaurant.
-The café consisted of about 6 tables, a couch and coffee table, with several sitting options outside if weather permits.
+At the counter, I placed and paid for my order.
+I received a joker card which as my “number”.
+I placed my card on the table right in the middle of the restaurant.
+The café consisted of about 6 tables, a couch, and coffee table, with several sitting options outside if weather permits.

-The food came out just on time and was cooked and prepared to perfection.
-The soup was creamy and the asparagus was cooked just right.
-The added lemon gave it a great kick which I thoroughly enjoyed dipping my fresh-baked dinner roll into the bowl until it was completely finished.
-The Sunrise Salad was a great mix of slightly sautéed asparagus, green onions and mixed greens.
+The food came out just in time and was cooked and prepared to perfection.
+My soup was so creamy and the asparagus was just right.
+The added lemon gave it a great kick which I thoroughly enjoyed.
+I dipped my fresh-baked dinner roll into the bowl finishing it completely.
+The Sunrise Salad was a great mix of slightly sautéed asparagus, green onions, and mixed greens.
 I must say the dressing is what really made this salad.
 It was creamy while the dill balanced the lemon which created a rich flavor to the last drop.

-I finished my food with a homemade raspberry ice tea and bussed my own dishes in the tray designated for such.
-This is a great place to eat if you are looking for a meal just like Mom use to make with a twist.
+I finished my food with a homemade raspberry ice tea.
+Then I bussed my own dishes in the tray designated for such.
+This is a great place to eat if you are looking for a meal just like Mom used to make.
+But with a twist.
 The atmosphere was relaxing and fun but still had a great level of service.
 The ingredients are all local and bought daily.
 This is a great place to eat when you are looking for organic alternatives that support local farms and businesses.